Go to the Students section

 Go to the International section

 Go to the Support us section

-This one-day annual conference showcases research conducted by Masters and Doctoral students in the Centre.
-The focus is on research methodologies and findings and how research can contribute to better practice in the field.
-The conference is of interest to all practitioners, academics and students of coaching and mentoring.
-It attracts a wide variety of practitioners and researchers and hosts internationally acclaimed coaches and coaching researchers as Key Note speakers.
+This conference is of interest to all practitioners, academics and students of coaching and mentoring.
+Every year it attracts a wide variety of practitioners and researchers and hosts internationally acclaimed coaches and coaching researchers as keynote speakers.

 Director Prof Tatiana Bachkirova Email: firstname.lastname@example.org

-The International Centre for Coaching and Mentoring Studies is part of the Oxford Brookes University Business School.
+The International Centre for Coaching and Mentoring Studies is part of the Oxford Brookes Business School.